 - Amending legislation to enhance the operation and administration of the Working With Vulnerable People Scheme.

 - Collaborating with the Commonwealth and other State and Territory governments on recommendations agreed as national priorities, such as developing the National Framework on Child Safety and Child Safe Standards, information sharing, record keeping and data collection; and addressing the complex issue of children with harmful sexual behaviours.

 Supporting a child safe and child friendly Canberra

-The Royal Commission into Institutional Responses to Child Sexual Abuse recommended the introduction of minimum Child Safe Standards, and we are working toward understanding how to implement these Standards in the ACT.
+The Royal Commission into Institutional Responses to Child Sexual Abuse recommended the introduction of minimum Child Safe Standards, and the government is working toward understanding how to implement these Standards in the ACT.

-The survey will be open until Friday, 30 November 2018.
-Survey responses will help to inform the ACT Government's next steps toward implementing Child Safe Standards.
+Survey responses will be reviewed to help to inform our next steps toward implementing Child Safe Standards.